-- The student has another person, other than a parent/quardian, call in or write a note. - The parents do not call or send a note within two (2) days after the absence.
-"0" credit will be assigned to all work missed during this time period. - Other excuses will be examined on an individual basis. - After the fifth unexcused absence in a class(es), the student may be assigned an F for the class(es) and receive no credit.
+- The student has another person, other than a parent/guardian, call in or write a note. - The parents do not call or send a note within two (2) days after the absence.
+"0" credit will be assigned to all work missed during this time period. - Examples of unexcused absences: shopping; chronic car problems; haircuts, oversleeping; missing the bus; work; personal student business - Other excuses will be examined on an individual basis. - After the fifth unexcused absence in a class(es), the student may be assigned an F for the class(es) and receive no credit.